gestaltrevision/OCTA_toolbox/TO_DO_OCTA.md

   * replace_value (of one feature of an element): arguments = element_id and new_value (feature_dimension could be an additional argument OR could be part of the name of the function, like replace_color)
   * replace_element (& all features of element): arguments = element_id and all new values (for different feature dimensions)
-  * switch_value (like implemented, but not random switch)
+  * IMPLEMENTED: switch_value (like implemented, but not random switch)
   * switch_element (like implemented, but not random switch)
   * add_element
   * [add_value (only if not all features need to be given and defaults are implemented)]

-* do all features need to be given or are there defaults implemented (eg if no color given, elements are black?)

 ### nice